 he was a consultant to venture capital firms providing technical due diligence and architectural direction.

-a podcast for the IT Professional using Microsoft technologies.
 You'll find Richard at numerous conferences all over the world.

 enterprise system architecture, SOA and mentorship.
 Monty has over 20 years of software-engineering experience across a broad spectrum of market segments

 including real-time control systems, scientific applications and healthcare.
 Monty’s passion is energizing organizations to successfully deliver